nigeldias27/Sudoku/README.md

 The aim is to click a picture of a sudoku puzzle and the program reads the image,recognizes the digits,returns an image with the solved sudoku.

-Working on improving the accuracy of the predictions.

 ## Tech Stack

 This project uses Python, Keras, OpenCV and Flask